 Stats Courses at Tufts

 Tufts University offers a number of courses on statistics and qualitative analysis.
-These courses are taught throughout all three campuses and hosted in a number of different schools and departments.
-Below is an overview of available courses:
+These courses are taught throughout all four campuses and hosted in a number of different schools and departments.

 The School of Arts & Sciences and School of Engineering